By Ojasvee Last Updated:

 "My relationship with her gave a kickstart to my professional film career.
 If I had not made Arth, you wouldn't be talking to me.
 She was a lovely woman, generous and unique.
 The reality and the subsequent breakdown of this beautiful woman, right in front of my eyes, was so intense, that I had to exorcise it in some way, and a film was the best mode.
 The turbulence and intensity of the time I spent with her are beautifully recorded in the film."

-Even till date, Mahesh's fascination with Parveen Babi is not over.
+Even to date, Mahesh's fascination with Parveen Babi is not over.
 Arth was followed by films like Saaransh, Zakhm and Woh Lamhe which have traces of his relationship with Parveen.
 Mahesh proudly asserts that he owes his success to this wonderful person.

 In an interview, he said: